 In the view of the Mazatlan City Guide, no day of sightseeing in Mazatlan is complete without letting the towering double spire of the Basilica de la Inmaculada Concepcion guide you to the very center of The Pearl of The Pacific.

 Begun by the Bishop Pedro Loza y Pardave in 1856, the Basilica de la Inmaculada Concepcion was built on the site of an ancient Indian temple.

-Mazatlan's turbulent history delayed the completion of the Basilica de la Inmaculada Concepcion until 1899.
-In 1937 -- after additional work -- the Basilica de la Inmaculada Concepcion was elevated to the status of a "basilica", a Roman Catholic church or cathedral given special ceremonial privileges by the Pope.
+In 1937 -- after much additional work and fervent lobbying in Rome -- the Basilica de la Inmaculada Concepcion was elevated to the status of a "basilica", a Roman Catholic church or cathedral given special ceremonial privileges by the Pope.

 Inside the Basilica, the image of the city's patron saint, the Virgen de la Purisima Conception (Virgin of the Immaculate Conception) floats over the glided, baroque main altar.

 Overhead, soaring rounded Renaissance domes and gilded Gothic arches create an airy and spiritual space.

 The building has Gothic, Moorish and Baroque influences, reflective of the eclectic architectural fashion of its period.

 The Basilica also has a unique architectural feature: its 28 stained glass windows incorporate a Star of David.
 Legend has it that this gesture was in gratitude for the donation of construction funds by the Mazatlan Jewish community, although a specific donor has never been named.